-Drying or dehydration of foods as a method of preservation has a long history, especially in Chinese foods.
-Mushrooms, dried shrimps and salted fish are some typical examples.
+Drying or dehydration of foods as a method of preservation which has a long history.
+In olden days oriental countries would dry mushrooms, dried shrimps and salted fish.
 Both "drying" and "dehydration" mean the removal of water.
 "Drying" usually describes the process of drying under sunshine or open air.
 The other term, dehydration, usually describes the removal of moisture by applying artificial heat current under controlled conditions.
-Some of the differences of drying and dehydration are listed in Table 2.
+Some of the differences of drying and dehydration are listed.